Procter & Gamble unveils simpler management structure

-(Reuters) - Procter & Gamble Co (PG.N) on Thursday announced a “simpler” management structure with six business units, that will be effective from July next year.
+Nov 8 (Reuters) - Procter & Gamble Co on Thursday announced a “simpler” management structure with six business units, that will be effective from July next year.

 “This is the most significant organization change we’ve made in the last 20 years,” Chief Executive Officer David Taylor said in a statement.